istopwg/pwg-books/ippguide/printers.md

 Printers provide two main status attributes: "printer-state" and "printer-state-reasons".
-The "printer-state" attribute is a number that describes the generate state of the printer:
+The "printer-state" attribute is a number that describes the general state of the printer:

 - '3': The printer is idle.
 - '4': The printer is processing a print job.